Skip to main content

 Despite the great potential of HPV vaccination, older adults (likely unvaccinated) will continue to experience HPV-driven cancers.
 Therefore, continued research into possible secondary prevention will remain necessary, in order to identify and improve approaches to truncate HPV infections on the pathway to disease and cancer.

-Dr. Kreimer and colleagues from IARC and the German Cancer Research Center (DKFZ) discovered that the HPV 16 E6 antibody marker predicts risk of oropharyngeal cancer years before cancer development.
-They validated their discovery in an independent U.S.-based NCI cohort, the Prostate, Lung, Colon, and Ovary (PLCO) Prospective Study.
+Dr. Kreimer and colleagues from the International Agency for Research on Cancer (IARC) and the German Cancer Research Center (DKFZ) discovered that the HPV 16 E6 antibody marker predicts risk of oropharyngeal cancer years before cancer development.
+They validated their discovery in an independent U.S.-based NCI cohort, the Prostate, Lung, Colon, and Ovary (PLCO) Screening Trial.
 Based on these findings, Dr. Kreimer and team formed the HPV Cancer Cohort Consortium (HPVC3) involving nine prospective cohort studies from Europe, North America and Australia.
 The main aim of HPVC3 is to evaluate HPV antibodies and risk of HPV-driven cancers, with a focus on oropharyngeal and anal cancer, but also including penile, cervical, vaginal, and vulvar cancer.
 Blood was collected up to 40 years prior to cancer diagnosis in this pooled effort.
 Findings indicate that HPV 16 E6 can be present decades prior to oropharyngeal cancer diagnosis, which confers risk that may warrant periodic, minimally invasive surveillance after a positive HPV 16 E6 serology test.
 Dr. Kreimer continues her work on this line of inquiry, and in parallel investigates HPV 16 E6 seroprevalence and kinetics in people without cancer, aiming to better describe the natural history of HPV-driven cancer using the HPV 16 E6 as marker prior to cancer diagnosis.
 This work is particularly important in the United States and other countries where the incidence rate of oropharyngeal squamous cell carcinoma is increasing faster than most other cancers, particularly in men.

 Press Contacts